terry-xiaoyu/emqx_widget/README.md

 It is intended to be used by resources, actions, acl, auth, backend_logics and more.

-It reads the configuration spec from *.wgt (in HOCON format) and provide APIs for creating, updating and destroying widget instances among all nodes in the cluster.
+It reads the configuration spec from *.spec (in HOCON format) and provide APIs for creating, updating and destroying widget instances among all nodes in the cluster.

 It handles the problem like storing the configs and runtime states for both widget